 In 2014 Robin received an Honorary Fellowship Award from the Australian Council for Educational Leaders.

-Robin is the author of seven books, all linked to promoting the Spirit of Mentoring:
+Robin is the author of eleven books, all linked to promoting the Spirit of Mentoring:

-The Mentoring Spirit of the Teacher – Inspiration, support and guidance for aspiring and practising teacher-mentors;
+The Mentoring Spirit of the Teacher – Inspiration, support and guidance for aspiring and practicing teacher-mentors;

 Expanding the Spirit of Mentoring – Simple steps and fun activities for a flourishing peer mentor or peer support program;